top of page

 Named after The Boswell Sister's theme song "Shout Sister, Shout" - The Shout Sisters are a London-based three-part vocal harmony group, celebrating the music of The Boswell Sisters and other vintage gems from the early to mid 1930's.

 Since then the trio have delved deeply into the music of the Boswell Sisters, and written many of their own arrangements for other tunes of the era.
-Accompanied by a bespoke group of London's finest early jazz musicians, as well as collaborating with Brighton's Swing Ninja's, they've enertained a wide variety of jazz fans and swing dancers alike.
+Accompanied by a bespoke group of London's finest early jazz musicians, as well as collaborating with the Swing Ninja's, they've enertained a wide variety of jazz fans and swing dancers alike throughout Europe and the UK, including headlining Nighthawks Vintage Festival (UK), Winter Jamboree (Italy) and featuring at Twinwood Festival (UK)

 The Boswell Project